hdmf-dev/hdmf-schema-language/source/description.rst

     - name: <name of the data value>
       dtype: <one of the above basic dtype stings or references>
       doc: <description of the data>
-   - name: ....
+    - name: ...
-     .
+      dtype: ...
-     .
+      doc: ...
-     .
+    - ...

 .. note::

-    Currently only "flat" compound types are allowed, i.e., a compound type may not contain other compound types but may itself only consist of basic dtypes, e.g,. float, string, etc. or reference dtypes.
+    Currently only "flat" compound types are allowed, i.e., a compound type may not contain other compound types but may itself only consist of basic dtypes, e.g., float, string, etc. or reference dtypes.

-Below and example form the NWB:N format specification showing the use of compound data types to create a table-like data structur for storing metadata about electrodes.
+Below is an example from an older version of the NWB format specification showing the use of compound data types to create a table-like data structure for storing metadata about electrodes.

 .. code-block:: yaml